vijaybiradar/kube-prometheus-Stack-with-Thanos-Sidecar/README.md

 helm get values thanos -n thanos --revision 1 -o yaml > fullvalues.yaml
 ```

-Step 4: Configure Grafana to use Thanos as a data source
+# Configure Grafana to use Thanos as a data source
 Follow these steps:

 From the Grafana dashboard, click the “Add data source” button.